mahmudsfu/AkhDefo/src_akhdefo/README.md

 ## Creating the Environment

-1. **Download the YAML File**: Ensure you have the `akhdefo_conda_env.yml` file saved on your computer.
+1. **Download the YAML File**: Ensure you have the `akhdefo_conda_env.yml` [Click Here to Download](akhdefo_conda_env.yml) file saved on your computer.
 This file should be in the directory where you intend to set up the environment, or you should note its path.

 2. **Open a Terminal**: Open your terminal (or Command Prompt/PowerShell on Windows) and navigate to the directory containing the [akhdefo_conda_env.yml](akhdefo_conda_env.yml) file.
 You can navigate to the directory using the `cd` command followed by the path to the directory.